MKesenheimer/stm32-test-programs/README.md

 ```

 - Copy and modify the linker script if needed, for example for RAM execution.
 Remove the `(READONLY)` keywords if needed.

+- Copying a linker script blindly could fail, if the program should be executed solely in RAM.
+Keep attention that addresses from FLASH do not occur, otherwise execution could fail.

 - Copy a `stm32f4xx_hal_conf.h ` file from the suitable `STM32CubeF4` repository, for example:
 ```bash